Discover Amsterdam

 Image from Walhalla Craft Beer

-Listen to classical music on the canals
+Listen to live music alfresco

 Lose track of time in the Amsterdam Forest